-Hunting in Cyprus is a legal activity which is allowed by the relevant legislation which regulates hunting, i.e. the EU Birds Directive (2009/147/EC) and the Cyprus legislation transposing it (152(Ι)/2003).
-In Cyprus, hunting is particularly widespread and the number of hunters is very high and as a result birdwatchers regularly come in contact with hunters in the countryside, which is disheartening for those who love birds.
+Hunting in Cyprus is a pastime, which is legally permitted by the relevant legislation which oversees the protection and management of wild birds, i.e. the EU Birds Directive (2009/147/EC) and the Cyprus legislation transposing it (152(Ι)/2003).
+In Cyprus, hunting is widespread with around 40,000 registered hunters, which means there is an enormous amount of hunting pressure on bird populations, resident and migrant alike.
+Not only this, birdwatchers and nature lovers regularly come in contact with hunters in the countryside, which is disheartening for those who love birds.

-Spring hunting is prohibited by the EU Birds Directive (2009/147/EC) and the Cyprus legislation (152(Ι)/2003), as it poses a threat to the migration of birds to their breeding grounds.
-Generally, hunting of migratory birds is from mid-August until end-October and hunting of resident game species from November until December, while hunting of Song Thrushes is permitted until end of February.
-Usually hunting is allowed on Sundays and Wednesdays, but there are some areas where it is permitted daily for a longer period of time, usually in coastal areas.
+Generally, hunting of migratory birds is permitted from mid-August until end-October and hunting of resident game species from November until December, while hunting of Song Thrushes is permitted until end of February.
+Usually, hunting is permitted on Sundays and Wednesdays, however there are some areas where it is permitted daily, usually along coastal areas.
 Hunting is prohibited in certain areas, which can be either permanent or temporary game reserves.
+Spring hunting is prohibited by the EU Birds Directive (2009/147/EC) and the Cyprus legislation (152(Ι)/2003), as it poses a threat to breeding birds and migratory birds as they travel to their breeding grounds.